-Fires that occur within the urban-wildland interface areas affect natural resources as well as life and property.
+Fires that occur within the Wildland Urban Interface (WUI) areas affect natural resources as well as life and property.
 This type of fire is described as "a fire moving from a wildland environment, consuming vegetation for fuel, to an environment where structures and buildings are fueling the fire" (California Resources Agency 1996).